 - You use foil to grill these cakes so there are no messy pans to clean up - oh yeah!

 - Grilling these cakes takes 10-12 minutes, that's it!
 No heating your kitchen up.

 I bet you are wondering what if I don't have a grill or maybe it's raining outside or worse it's snowing; so the grill thing is just not happening.
 No problem then, just bake in a 350 F, degree oven for 10-15 minutes until you can hear the brown sugar and butter sizzling inside the packets.

 Upside-down cakes have a long history, dating back to the middle ages when cakes were topped with fruit and then baked and flipped over when done.
 This is similar to the French Tarte Tatin which has a pastry crust or the American skillet cakes.

 Thanks to James Dole and his pineapple canning business in Hawaii, canned pineapple became a household staple.
 Fresh pineapple wasn't accessible to many people in the early 1900s, and canned pineapple started making its way into kitchens across the country.

 Pineapple upside-down cake became a household dessert in 1925 thanks to Dole Pineapple.
-Dole sponsored a recipe contest using Dole pineapple and out of 60,000 recipes submitted the pineapple upside-down cake was the winner.
+Dole sponsored a recipe contest using Dole pineapple and out of the 60,000 recipes submitted the pineapple upside-down cake was the winner.